-Control may take place out with the nesting period but only work undertaken from 1 March until 30 June is eligible for payment.
+Whilst control may take place out with the nesting period, only predator control activity undertaken between 1 March until 30 June is eligible for payment.

 Inspections

 The inspectors will check:

 For crow control only:

 - you have purchased the agreed number of Larsen traps by 1 June of the first year of your contract.
 (Larsen mate and Larsen pod traps are not eligible for payment) - traps have been tagged with the operators registration number from Nature Scot clearly visible - each spring, you have set and operated the trap(s) as detailed in your predator control plan - you have maintained a diary of the activity undertaken, including the current location of traps and dates that traps are set, or unset - you have submitted a report each year of the activity undertaken